cheese-hub/python-example-app/README.md

 8. Create a new AppSpec describing how to run this Docker image
 9. Make a PR to add the new AppSpec into the [CHEESEHub Catalog](https://github.com/cheese-hub/catalog)

 # Development
 First, you'll need to create a pre-packaged Docker image that will run your application for you.

-Feel free to use this repo as a starting point :)
+Feel free to use this repo as a starting point and make modifications as needed :)

 ## 1) Startup